This post may contain affiliate links.

 Instructions

-- Heat 1 tbsp of oil into a large saucepan, then add the chicken pieces when hot.
+- Fry the chicken: Heat 1 tbsp of oil into a large saucepan, then add the chicken pieces when hot.
 Stir for 8-10 mins until the chicken is almost cooked through.

-- Add the onions, garlic and ginger and stir for another 4-5 mins until they've softened a little.
+- Next ingredients in: Add the onions, garlic and ginger and stir for another 4-5 mins until they've softened a little.

 - Add the tomato puree, soy sauce, white wine vinegar, honey, sugar and salt and pepper.
 Stir well.

-- Add the peppers and cook for a further 5 minutes to soften a little, but still keep a little crunch.
+- Near the end of cooking: Add the peppers and cook for a further 5 minutes to soften a little, but still keep a little crunch.

 - Drain the pineapple (keeping the juice to one side) and add it into the pan.